 Any doubts?
-Please check out our FAQ section or .
+Please check out our FAQ section or open a Github issue

-6.2 Recipe and Sources in a Different Repo
+7.2 Recipe and Sources in a Different Repo

 In the previous section, we fetched the sources of our library from an external repository.
 It is a typical workflow for packaging third party libraries.